cicichang11/ChurnPredictionWebApp/README.md

 - XGBoost Classifier

 The pipelines are implemented using scikit-learn's `make_pipeline` function, and each pipeline includes a standardization step using `StandardScaler()` to preprocess the data before applying the respective algorithm.

+Grid:
+- Hyperparameters are tuned using GridSearchCV

+### Model Evaluation

+- Model performance is evaluated on the test set using AUC, accuracy, confusion matrix, etc.
+- The Gradient Boosting Classifier performed the best.

+### Model Persistence

+- The best model is serialized using Pickle for deployment
+- A JSON schema is created to standardize web service requests

 ## Web App Usage